ghackwrench/F256_Jr_Kernel_DOS/kernel/README.md

 These events are generated whenever a network packet of the given type is received.
 For TCP and UDP packets, a program can use the **kernel.Net.Match** call to see if the packet matches an open socket.
 Non-matching UDP packets can be ignored; network aware programs should respond to unmatched TCP packets by calling **kernel.Net.TCP.Reject**.
 TCP and UDP payloads may be read by calling **kernel.Net.TCP.Recv** and **kernel.Net.UDP.Recv** respectively.
 For ICMP packets, programs can get the raw data by calling **kernel.ReadData**.

-**event.clock.TICK**

-This event is generated every second for general time reference.

 # Kernel Calls

 ## Generic Calls